Grace House Amazon

 In March 2016, we began a feeding and day program for the kids of the neighborhood where Grace House is located.
 This neighborhood is comprised of 18 government provided homes (Grace House is a renovation of one of them) as well as other homes where many empoverished families live.
 Rosa knows this community well and has reached out to specific children who do not receive meals on a regular basis.
 We are providing lunch Monday through Friday for on average 15-20 kids.

 Additionally, 58 children participate in our day program throughout the week.
 This program provides tutoring, mentorship, biblical teaching and discipling, as well as a safe place to study and play.
-We have three full-time volunteers who help with all of the needs of the home, from cleaning to cooking to tutoring to discipling.
+We have three staff members and three volunteers who help with all of the needs of the home, from cleaning to cooking to tutoring to discipling.
 We have other community volunteers who come several times a week for Bible study and extracurricular activities like cross-stitching.

 We hope to expand to offer classes in music, language arts, and art (but we need more volunteers!)